nox-it/wp-nox-theme-helpers/readme.txt

 Common helpers for WordPress themes.

 == Description ==
 Common helpers for WordPress themes.
-In order to enable the functionality, use the constant NOX_DISABLE_THEME_HELPERS with true
+In order to enable the functionality, use the constant NYX_DISABLE_THEME_HELPERS with true

 == Installation ==
-In order to enable the functionality, use the constant NOX_DISABLE_THEME_HELPERS with true.
+In order to enable the functionality, use the constant NYX_DISABLE_THEME_HELPERS with true.

 == Changelog ==
 = 1.0.0 =